Destination

 Kotor Walk Tour

-Meet the place of merchants and sailors and be lead through two and a half thousand years of turbulent history of this amazing fortified city.
-The Old Town of Kotor as we know was built between 12th and 14th century, but it was inhabited much earlier.
-Our professional guides will help you discover numerous monuments of historical heritage and outstanding medieval architecture as well, which have made Kotor a UNESCO listed „World Natural and Historical Heritage Site“.
+Meet the place of merchants and sailors and be led through two and a half thousand years of turbulent history of this fantastic fortified city.
+The Old Town of Kotor, as we know, was built between the 12th and 14th centuries, but it was inhabited much earlier.
+Our professional guides will help you discover numerous monuments of historical heritage and outstanding medieval architecture, making Kotor a UNESCO-listed “World Natural and Historical Heritage Site. “

 Things to note